JulianBirch/cljs-ajax/README.md

 The `GET`, `POST`, and `PUT` helpers accept a URI followed by a map of options:

-* `:handler` - the handler function for successful operation should accept a single parameter which is the deserialized response
+* `:handler` - the handler function for successful operation should accept a single parameter which is the deserialized response.
+If you do not provide a handler, the contents of the `default-handler` atom will be called instead.
+By default this is `println`.
-* `:error-handler` - the handler function for errors, should accept an error response (detailed below)
+* `:error-handler` - the handler function for errors, should accept an error response (detailed below).
+If you do not provide an error-handler, the contents of the `default-error-handler` atom will be called instead.
+By default this is `println` for Clojure and writes an error to the console for ClojureScript.
 * `:finally` - a function that takes no parameters and will be triggered during the callback in addition to any other handlers
 * `:format` - the format for the request.
 If you leave this blank, it will use `:transit` as the default
 * `:response-format`  the response format.
 If you leave this blank, it will detect the format from the Content-Type header